stevenbergner/stevenbergner.github.io/Teaching/cmpt767/hw2/index.md

 Fig. 5.
 Name your final HTML file `“index5.html”` for this question.

 ![](img/hw2-fig5-fertitility.png)
-Figure 5: Your visualization for question 5 should look like this graph.
+Figure 5: Your visualization for question 5 should look similar to this graph, except you may use birth rate instead of fertility rate.
+Also, it is OK if you preprocess and reduce the `nations.csv` dataset to more easily match the reduced visual complexity of the example.
+In that case, please include your modified data as part of `extra-files.zip` in your submission.
 Make sure to include tooltips (rectangular box that appears when hovering mouse over a country).

 ## Question 6